-Piggybak is a platform designed for foodies of the digital age to search, recommend and share their favourite places with their trusted network of people.
-Piggybak offers personalised search of food venues to its users based on their personal preferences, their network’s recommendations and the Piggybak community at large.
-The app allows you to network with your Facebook friends and Phonebook contacts allowing you to see recommendations from them on their favourite places or ask for suggestions from them when you wish to try something new.
+Piggybak is a platform designed for foodies of the digital age to search, recommend and share their favorite places with their trusted network of people.
+Piggybak offers a personalized search of food venues to its users based on their personal preferences, their network’s recommendations and the Piggybak community at large.
+The app allows you to network with your Facebook friends and Phonebook contacts allowing you to see recommendations from them on their favorite places or ask for suggestions from them when you wish to try something new.

-- No way to track and organise my own recommendations for future use
+- No way to track and organize my own recommendations for future use

 - No efficient way of picking a venue for a group outing or event.

 - No easy way to discover my recommendations

 - Today’s social media outlets aren’t exactly tailored specifically towards any type of recommendations

 - An app that allows users to track, organize, discover, share recommendations

 - An app that will allow the business to enhance their visibility to potential clients, who are on the search for somewhere

 Lucid chart (User flow), Sketchapp (wireframe and visual design), Invision (prototyping)